Anker Nebula Capsule Max Portable Projector Review

 - Instant Clarity: Get an ultra-sharp, rectangular image from almost any angle with Capsule Max mini projector’s keystoning in and one second autofocus technology

-- Ideal in the Home: Stay entertained at home with Capsule Max's 100-inch image.
+- Ideal in the Home: Stay entertained at home with this mini-projector’s 100-inch image.
 Watch movies, take online classes, or keep the kids entertained with hours of cartoons and educational videos.
 The possibilities are endless.

-- Android 8.1: Download and stream YouTube, Netflix, and more straight to Capsule Max mini projector.
-Use the Nebula Connect app on your phone to control Netflix.
+- Smart OS: Download and stream YouTube, Netflix,and more from Nebula Manager Store.
+Use the Nebula Connect app on your phone to control Netflix on the mini-projector.

 NEBULA Capsule II Smart Mini Projector, by Anker, Palm-Sized 200 ANSI Lumen 720p HD Portable Projector with Wi-Fi, DLP, 8W Speaker, 100 Inch Picture, 5,000+ Apps, Movie Projector, Home Entertainment